Home yoga Building Athleisure Brands: From Lululemon to Alo Yoga

 Calvin McDonald | CEO Lululemon 2019

-Building beyond a virtual community, in 2019, Lululemon also opened an “experimental store” in Chicago.
+Even though Mirror might have been a bad investment for Lululemon, building a fitness-driven community in real life still works.
+Lululemon also opened an “experimental store” in Chicago.
 The 20,000 square foot space has a restaurant and bar, complete with meditation rooms and yoga classes.
-The Mirror gives Lululemon a platform to market their products through a wide-range of virtual classes, from yoga to dance.
-Fitness instructors have always been key to selling workout clothes.
+Fitness instructors have always been key to selling workout clothes and what better way to shop right after you workout.

 Other athleisure companies have expanded their products beyond clothing to foster a more loyal and vibrant community.
 Alo Yoga purchased Codyapp, now Alo Moves, a subscription based fitness and wellness platform.
+They have also expanded their line to beauty products.
 Nike also has stores with “live” experiences and there’s the Nike Training Club app.
 But the Mirror clearly ia a step above when it comes to technology.
+But regardless of its tech achievement, its use-cases and the price limits its audience.
+To track progress and feel a part of a community, Apple Fitness+, works well.
+It’s an app, which can be accessed via Apple TV, mobile devices, or desktop.
+Moreover, if you are part of the Apple eco-system and have the watch, its integration is seamless.
+You don’t need fancy workout-specific tech gadgets for it to work.

 As the creator of athleisure, Lululemon enjoyed dominance for some time, but has recently faced competition from young brands such as Alo yoga and celebrity-backed lines.
 I remember a few years ago when almost everyone in a yoga class wore Lulu, top to bottom.
 There’s certainly more variety of brands now.